4 / 5 Stars

 3 / 5 Stars

 The investment seeks to provide current income exempt from regular federal income tax and California state personal income taxes.
-The fund normally invests at least 80% of net assets in municipal obligations that are exempt from regular federal income tax and the state taxes.
-Under normal market conditions, it invests at least 65% of its total assets in obligations issued by its state or its political subdivisions, agencies, authorities and instrumentalities.
+The fund normally invests at least 80% of its net assets in municipal obligations that are exempt from regular federal income tax and the state taxes specified in the fund's investment objective.
+At least 75% of net assets normally will be invested in municipal obligations rated at least investment grade at the time of investment or, if unrated, determined by the investment adviser to be of at least investment grade quality.
 The fund is non-diversified.

 Fees are Above Average compared to funds in the same category.

 Eaton Vance California Municipal Income Fund has an expense ratio of 0.59 percent.

 Risk is High compared to funds in the same category according to Morningstar.